-There's no cure for multiple sclerosis (MS), but medicines can help you manage the disease.
+There's no cure for multiple sclerosis (MS), but medicines and lifestyle changes can help you manage the disease.
 Work closely with your doctor to find the treatment that's best for you and causes the fewest side effects.

 If you have a type of multiple sclerosis called relapsing-remitting MS and your condition is acting up, your doctor may first treat you with a disease-modifying drug.
 These medicines slow down the advance of your disease and prevent flare-ups.